 Materials total = $360.66

 Please note, we love building things ourselves, but truth be told, we are not very good at making them pretty.
 They will always be a 100% functional, but pretty?
 Not so much.
-As we were nearing the end of the project, I asked my husband how come we don’t try to make things pretty.
-He gave me the look, the one that says “I’ve been working on this thing for two days and you dare to complain?,” and sent me to the other side to work on attaching the greenhouse film.
+As we were nearing the end of the project, I asked my ex-husband how come we don’t try to make things pretty.
+He gave me the look, the one that says “I’ve been working on this thing for two days and you dare to complain?”.

-We started by measuring the lengths and the diagonals of the rectangle.
+We started by measuring the lengths and diagonals of the rectangle.
 The shorter lengths are 12′ each, and the longer ones are 30′ each.
 The diagonals must be equal.
 Then we built the frame from 2x6x16s and some reclaimed wood we had laying around.
-If you have to purchase everything, you’ll use the 2x6x16 lumber for the long lengths (2 for each side, shorten each one by 1 foot), and 2x6x12 lumber for the short lengths.
+If you have to purchase everything, you’ll use the 2x6x16 lumber for the long sides (2 for each side, shorten each one by 1 foot), and 2x6x12 lumber for the short sides.

 Each line in the picture above represents a 5′ PVC pipe.
 We started by assembling sections 1, 2, 3, and 4.

 Use Oatey PVC Cement to coat the end of each pipe and the inside of the joints.
 Then, you just push the pipe into the + or T joints and let it dry for at least 30 minutes.
 (Note, it is better to do this a few hours before you install the hoops to make sure the cement is completely dry).

 We ended up with three sections that look like the one in the picture above (1, 2, 3) and one end section (4).
 Make sure you make those sections on a flat surface, so the opening of the T and + joints all point in the same direction.

 To install the hoops, you simply slide the pipes over the rebars.